enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/webdev/css-box-model.md

 > wide: 350 + 25 + 25 + 5 + 5
 > high: 150 + 25 + 25 + 5 + 5

-- content area, padding, border组成盒子模型可见区域
+- content area, padding, border make up the visible area of the box model

 > background works on content and padding